FarhanFDjabari/FarhanFDjabari/README.md

 **About Me!**

 - 👨🏽‍💻 I’m a Information Technology (IT) Fresh Graduate.
-- 🌱 I’m currently exploring Flutter and Kotlin.
+- 🌱 I’m currently exploring Flutter and Kotlin, also a little bit of Swift.
 - 🤔 My interest lies in mobile app development.
 - 💬 Ask me about anything, I love to answer!